jappeace/jappeaceApplication/content/followup-releasing.md

 He was quite okay with everything I had written.
 However, he took issue with that I called his critique "scolding".
 I suppose he didn't exactly scold me.
-I described it that way because it aligns with my personality: I'm a harsh person, I have high standards, and I take criticism extremely seriously.
+I described it that way because it aligns with my personality:
+I'm an honest person,
+I have high standards, and I take criticism extremely seriously.
-Even when someone says, "You're kind of doing this badly sometimes," I interpret it as "You suck, Jappie, you need to do better".[^psyche] He also warned me that if the PM were ever to stumble upon this post, they might get quite upset.
+Even when someone says, "You're kind of doing this badly sometimes," I interpret it as "You suck, Jappie, you need to do better".[^psyche] This doesn't mean I'm unkind to others, however I put myself to high standards.
+He also warned me that if the PM were ever to stumble upon this post, they might get quite upset.
 I am aware of this possibility, which is why I didn't advertise this article at all.
 It seems rather unlikely to me he'd go read a tech blog anyway.